ahmad1284/talks/kigombo/kigombo.archive.md

 # Security

-- End-to-end encryption for user data.
+- ## End-to-end encryption for user data.
-- Data stored on a distributed system for scalability and safety.
+- ## Data stored on a distributed system for scalability and safety.
-- Regular audits to ensure compliance with privacy laws.
+- ## Regular audits to ensure compliance with privacy laws.

 ---

 # Sustainability

-- **Revenue Model**:
+- ## Revenue Model:
-  1. Freemium for individuals.
+  1. ### Freemium for individuals.
-  2. Paid licenses for SMBs .
+  2. ### Paid licenses for SMBs .

-- **Growth Plan**:
+- ## Growth Plan:
-  - Build partnerships with local banks and MNOs.
+  - ### Build partnerships with local banks and MNOs.
-  - Expand features based on user feedback.
+  - ### Expand features based on user feedback.

 ---